MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

- a map and the matching coroni, our travel advices, a reference to the entry requirements of the foreign office, the current numbers in the form of a pie chart and a reference to our data source.
+ a map and the matching coroni, our travel advices, a reference to the entry requirements of the foreign office, a card redirecting to a pie chart and a reference to our data source.

 ## CountryDictionary

->This class represents a hashtable with all countries of this world (we don't deny the existance of other worlds).
+>This class represents a hashtable with all the countries of this world (we don't deny the existance of other worlds).

 ## DestinationsList